Spiritual bypassing is a very persistent shadow of spirituality, manifesting in many forms, often without being acknowledged.– R. Augustus

 5. Face and feel your pain

 Facing and feeling your pain is not simple.
-You will most likely require the help of a spiritual counselor or therapist – and ideally, they will be trauma-informed, as repressed pain stems from unresolved trauma.
+You’ll most likely require the help of a spiritual counselor or therapist – and ideally, they will be trauma-informed, as repressed pain stems from unresolved trauma.

-This is not a fun prospect for most people, hence why they avoid this work and keep using spiritual bandaids.
+Facing one’s pain is not a fun prospect for most people, hence why they avoid this work and keep using their spiritual bandaids.
 But the fact still remains: the pain needs to be dealt with sooner or later.

-Practices that can help you face and feel your pain might include breathwork, bodywork (like yoga), meditation, mindfulness, journaling, art therapy, expressive dancing, catharsis, inner child work, and the list goes on.
+Practices that can help you face and feel your pain might include breathwork, bodywork (like yoga), spiritual meditation, mindfulness, keeping a journal, art therapy, expressive dancing, catharsis, inner child work, and many other creative or embodied practices.